 - Ensure accounting oversight.
 Hire an outsourced accounting firm to provide oversight and support of the in-house staff.
 They will start by reviewing your accounting controls in order make recommendations for improvement, or to take on some of the accounting activities.

 - Insure your business.
 Purchase a bond or fraud insurance to protect your business if a theft does occur and/or have employees who handle the finances bonded.

-- Require employees to take vacation.
+- Require employees to take a vacation.
 Embezzlement and other types of fraud require a constant paper trail cover-up in order to go undetected.
 Therefore, business owners should insist that employees who perform the company’s accounting/bookkeeping duties take a vacation every year and designate a backup person to cover their responsibilities during that leave.
 Ideally, the vacation should be at least a week long and occur over a month-end when the books are being closed.

 How can we help?

-Signature Analytics provides small and mid-sized businesses with the resources of a full finance and accounting team on a fractional basis, so our clients achieve an effective segregation of accounting duties without having to hire additional full-time accounting staff.
-We ensure that all of our clients have preventative controls in place.
-We provide an appropriate level of oversight for the company’s financial books and records, helping to ensure accuracy.
+Signature Analytics provides small and mid-sized businesses with the resources of a full finance and accounting team on a fractional basis allowing our clients to achieve an effective segregation of accounting duties without having to hire additional full-time accounting staff until the time is right.

 To learn more about how we can help ensure your business is protected from employee fraud, contact us for a free consultation